 This job requires fairly intermediate web-admin experience and knowledge.
 No equipment is necessary, and upon joining the team you’ll be briefed on current Observer technical infrastructure by the people who have set it up.

-We are looking to group our team of graphic designers, to make sure that our publication is always looking tip-top!
+We are looking for motivated and creative graphic designers, to make sure that our publication is always looking tip-top!
 You will be required to create graphics for articles and for our website, assist in the creation of merchandise, and assist in the general day-to-day marketing of Observer.

 What you Need

 Experience with graphics software is ideal, and an understanding of basic graphics theory would be a plus!
-A great working knowledge of Canva would also be excellent, as sometimes there just isn’t time to whip out the Adobe Suite when we’ve got a breaking story!
+A great working knowledge of Canva would also be excellent, as it is our main platform for creating graphics.
+You can also use your own choice of software, if you feel more comfortable working with it.
+Although hours can vary, we recommend you to dedicate 2-5 hours a week to focus on this role.